facebookresearch/ContactPose/README.md

 for more details about 3D printing the objects.

 # TODO
-- [ x ] Release object 3D models
+- [x] Release object 3D models
-- [ x ] Code for cropping images around hand-object
+- [x] Code for cropping images around hand-object
 - [ ] Release contact modeling ML code
 - [ ] Release ROS code used for recording the dataset
 - [ ] MANO mesh rendering